-mix of independent record shops and bookstores, laid-back pubs, as well as a few up-market restaurants and bars.
+Just west of the Seattle Center is the intersection of Queen Anne Avenue North and Denny Way.
+This marks the start of the Queen Anne neighborhood, which stretches all the way up formidable Queen Anne Hill to the ship canal on the other side.
+The neighborhood is split into Upper and Lower Queen Anne, and the two are quite different: Lower Queen Anne is a mixed-income neighborhood that has a small, interesting mix of independent record shops and bookstores, laid-back pubs, and a few upmarket restaurants and bars.
 Past Aloha Street, the neighborhood starts to look more upscale, with the snazzy Galer Street commercial strip marking the heart of Upper Queen Anne.
 Queen Anne doesn't have many sights, but the residential streets west of Queen Anne Avenue in Upper Queen Anne are fun to stroll, and sunny days offer gorgeous views.
 This ribbon of residential turf extends to the Magnolia neighborhood.
 There's only one sight to see in off-the-beaten-path Magnolia, but it's a terrific one: Discovery Park.

 Ballard is Seattle's sweetheart.
-This historically Scandinavian neighborhood doesn't have many sights outside of the Hiram M. Chittenden Locks...
+This historically Scandinavian neighborhood doesn't have many sights outside the Hiram M. Chittenden Locks...

 Belltown is Downtown's younger sibling, just north of Virginia Street (up to Denny Way) and stretching from Elliott Bay to 6th Avenue.
 Not so...

 Plan Your Next Trip